xg01/tmux-nvim-integration-for-elixir/README.md

 # Tmux-Nvim-IDE-Tools-for-Elixir
-An attempt at replicating the synergy of Emacs and Lisp with Elixir, Neovim, and Tmux.
+An attempt at replicating the synergy of Slime, Emacs, and Lisp with Elixir, Neovim, and Tmux.